 Chronic (renal insufficiency may progress over years)

-Postinfectious GN is the prototype of acute GN, but the condition may be caused by other glomerulopathies and by systemic disorders such as connective tissue disorders and hematologic dyscrasias (see Table: Causes of Glomerulonephritis).
+Postinfectious glomerulonephritis Postinfectious Glomerulonephritis (PIGN) Postinfectious glomerulonephritis occurs after infection, usually with a nephritogenic strain of group A beta-hemolytic streptococcus.
+Diagnosis is suggested by history and urinalysis and confirmed... read more is the prototype of acute glomerulonephritis, but the condition may be caused by other glomerulopathies and by systemic disorders such as connective tissue disorders and hematologic dyscrasias (see table Causes of Glomerulonephritis Causes of Glomerulonephritis ).